Get a sense of what to expect from our own experience at Star Wars: Secrets of the Empire:

 So, what are you waiting for?

 Get into the experience while it’s still in London.
-Tickets start at £30 per person (higher rates apply at peak times) and opens in Westfield Stratford City this March.
+Tickets start at £30 per person (higher rates apply at peak times) and is open now at Westfield Stratford City.
 All guests must be over the age of ten and anyone under 1.20m tall is a little short to be a stormtrooper.